-Excess rein may be straightened anytime during the pattern, provided the rider's free hand remains behind the rein hand.
-Any attempt to alter tension or length of the reins from bridle to the rein hand is to be considered use of two hands a penalty score of zero will be applied.
+The tails of excess rein may be straightened any time during the pattern with the free hand, from in front of or behind the rein hand but the rider cannot touch or grab reins coming directly out of the front of the rein hand going to the bit.
+Any attempt to alter tension or length of the reins from bridle to the rein hand is to be considered use of two hands and a penalty score of Zero (0) will be applied.